Explosion and fire at plastic fabrication company in Texas leaves 22 injured

 Most of the injured had topical burns and a couple had injured backs and knees from running away from the explosion, Krueger said.
 A total of 20 were transported via ground to local hospitals, and two with more severe burns were flown via helicopter, he added.

-Pasadena's Office of Emergency Management said there is no danger to the public at this time.
+Pasadena's Office of Emergency Management said there was no danger to the public.